ankdeshm/CMPE-258-Team3/models/C3_SQL/Readme.md

 - Other steps to run this model are given in C3_SQL.ipynb file.
 - For more information on C3-SQL implementation, refer to [1].

+#### When I ran this code, I reduced the number of samples to 100 because of the OpenAI API issue.
+This was done in "dev.json" file which will be received from downloading Spider dataset.

 # Reference
 [1] bigbigwatermalon, “C3SQL,” GitHub repository, [Online].
 Available: https://github.com/bigbigwatermalon/C3SQL/tree/master.
 [Accessed: Dec 12, 2023].